I am inspired

 We have lived in our home for 3.5 years now, and in that time I’ve started to pull together the childrens’ bedrooms several times, only to stop because I’m really not sure exactly what I want them to look like.

-I absolutely love this room.
+.
 It makes me want to put a black and white chevron rug in every room of our house (half kidding).
 I love the simplicity of it, the colors, the great lines of all the pieces she chose to use in this nursery.

 My oldest son is in need of a dresser, and after seeing this one I think we’ll start looking for a tall one.

 It’s a great combination of old and young.
 There are some baby elements here, but really it’s a room to grow into.
 I think that’s what I like about it so much.

 These pictures helped me realize why I’ve struggled with pulling together the bedrooms of my children.
 I need rooms that are both young and old at the same time to accommodate the ages, interests and needs of children of different ages.
 For example, right now I have three girls in one room, ages 8, 6 and 3.
 We need to change it, move the eight year old in with her twelve year old sister, and move the baby out of our closet into the room for three.

 I also have two sons, ages four and ten, who share a room.
 I need something that works for both of them.
 My oldest son wants an over-the-top teen room, but his room also doubles as a guest room, so I want something that’s both trendy AND timeless.
 I want all of their rooms to reflect both where we are now and what we’re quickly growing into.